Publicly-Detectable Watermarking for Language Models: Related Work

 \subsection{Linguistic Steganography}

-Linguistic steganography generalizes LLM watermarking.
-The main goal is to embed a hidden message in natural language text.
+The main goal of linguistic steganography is to embed a hidden message in natural language text.
 A steganographic protocol provides formal security if an adversary cannot determine whether a message is from the original distribution or the distorted distribution that embeds a hidden message~\citep{hopper2002provably}.
 The key difference in this setting compared to watermarking is that distortions to the distribution are permitted so long as some notion of semantic similarity is preserved.
-Furthermore, there are critical differences in the problem model between linguistic steganography and LLM watermarking.
-In LLM watermarking, prompts are adversarially chosen and the watermarking protocol should be agnostic to the plain text distribution.
+Furthermore, there are critical differences in the problem model between linguistic steganography and LM watermarking.
+In LM watermarking, prompts are adversarially chosen and the watermarking protocol should be agnostic to the plain text distribution.
 The focus of linguistic steganography is to achieve undetectability.
-In LLM watermarking, undetectability is not important---what is important is that the text is of similar (ideally, the same) quality as unwatermarked text, i.e., it should be distortion-free.
+In LM watermarking, undetectability is not important---what is important is that the text is of similar (ideally, the same) quality as unwatermarked text, i.e., it should be distortion-free.
 That is, watermarked text should still be usable for the same downstream tasks for which unwatermarked text is useful.